 Handling Campus Bullies

 Going to school with bullies is hard enough.
 Bullying during a pandemic is a major source of anxiety.
 Like many people, I attended a public high school.
 There were jocks, gangs, and kids experimenting with drugs or alcohol.
-As a result I saw fights, thefts, and confrontations.
+As a result, I saw fights, thefts, and confrontations.

 For protection, some children form cliques.
 You usually want a few big friends to have your back.
 Many schools are much worse now.
-When you mix in social distancing and mask wearing, a lonely trip to the restroom is problematic.
+When you mix in social distancing and mask-wearing, a lonely trip to the restroom is problematic.

 Small vulnerable children are ideal targets for bullies.
 Two or more kids approach an isolated child and say, “I like your bike.”
 This means, “Give up your shiny bike in exchange for a rusted one I found.”
 Bullies also “like” other kids’ shoes, smartphones, and tablets.

 Suppose you allow a child to visit the restroom.
 When he leaves, he is wearing a mask.
 When he returns, it is absent.
 What happened in between?
 If he lost it, did he come in contact with anyone—risking himself or others?
 Was it dislodged during a scuffle?
 Or did someone “like” it?
-If he was threatened, will he even reveal the true story?
+If he was threatened, would he even reveal the true story?

 You could use the buddy system for restroom visits.
 But how do you know that the one someone is paired with is not the bully or an asymptomatic carrier of the virus?
 Could the two of them be part of one gang that comes in contact with an opposing faction in the hallway?
 Does the school have vetted security to monitor hallways and prevent and suppress fights?